-Stafford Residences Development Pty Ltd was sold in March 2020.
-The funds from the sale were used to repay the external loan outstanding which was due to expire.
-Refer to Note 4 and 15 for further details.
+The final lot of Stafford Residences Development Pty Ltd was sold in March 2020.
+The funds from the sale were used to repay the external loan outstanding and a final distribution was made to unit holders in December 2020.
+The fund is due to be wound up subsequent to year end.
+Refer to 15 for further details.